-Commercial Surety bonds guarantee that you will fulfill statutory or contractual obligations.
-The majority of Commercial Surety bonds are specified in the requirements of federal, state, and local laws and regulations.
+Commercial Surety Bonds guarantee that statutory or contractual obligations will be fulfilled.
+The majority of Commercial Surety Bonds are mandated within federal, state or local laws and regulations.

-- Solutions: We review your specific needs and use our deep knowledge and experience to find the right solution.
+- Solutions: We review your specific needs and use our deep understanding and experience to find the right solution.

-- Expertise: Our large volume of Commercial Surety business throughout North America enables our underwriters to continuously enhance their knowledge and skills.
+- Expertise: Our large volume of Commercial Surety business throughout North America enables our underwriters to continuously expand their knowledge and skills.

 - Commitment: Surety is what we do.
-We have commercial surety specialists supporting our offices across North America.
+We have commercial surety specialists supporting our offices across the US.

 - Innovation: We are always seeking opportunities to partner with our agents to create new products and affinity program opportunities.

-- E-Commerce: Our online tool eSurety™ allows agents throughout the US to conveniently quote, issue, endorse and renew Commercial Surety bonds.
+- E-Commerce: Our online eSurety™ platform allows our agents to conveniently quote, issue, endorse and renew Commercial Surety bonds.

 US Commercial Surety Bonds

-We offer an extensive range of bonds across categories.
-To help you get a sense of the types of obligations we guarantee, we’ve described some of the most common Commercial Surety bonds below.
+We offer an extensive range of Surety Bonds across a variety of categories.
+To help you get a sense of the types of obligations we guarantee, we’ve described some of the most common Commercial Surety Bonds below.